millan-figueroa-pscoursework/sba4/README.md

 - Use **local storage** to save the current state of the task list so that tasks are restored when the page is refreshed.
 - Ensure that task data (including name, category, deadline, and status) is stored and retrieved correctly.

 ---

-## Project Instructions

-### Create the HTML Structure

-- Input fields for task name, category, deadline, and status.
-- A button to add new tasks.
-- A dropdown or buttons to filter tasks by status or category.
-- A display area to show the list of tasks, including options to update task status.

-### Write the JavaScript Code

-- Use an array to store tasks, each represented as an object.
-- Write functions to add tasks, update task status, check overdue tasks, and filter tasks.
-- Use DOM manipulation to display the task list dynamically.
-- Implement local storage to persist task data.

-### Test Your Application

-- Add multiple tasks and ensure they are displayed correctly.
-- Test the **Update Status** functionality to ensure tasks can be marked as _Completed_ or _Overdue_.
-- Filter tasks by status or category and ensure the correct tasks are displayed.
-- Refresh the page and ensure the tasks are restored from local storage.

----

-## Tips for Success

-- **Break down the tasks:** Start with the core functionality (adding tasks and displaying them), then move to more complex features like filtering and local storage.
-- **Test frequently:** Test each feature separately to ensure it works before moving on.
-- **Keep your code modular:** Use functions to organize your logic and make your code more readable and maintainable.
-- **Think about the user experience:** Ensure the task list is easy to read and users get clear feedback when updating or filtering tasks.

----